Mingyu-Kim-001/turtle_trading_alpaca/README.md

 ## Workflows

 - **End-of-Day Analysis**: Scans the ticker universe for potential entry signals for the next trading day and generates a prioritized entry queue.
 - **Market Open Setup**: Reports the account status, open positions, and pending entry signals at the start of the trading day.
+For the long-short system, this also includes fetching latest changes from the git repository.
 - **Intraday Monitor**: This is the main trading loop that runs every 5 minutes during market hours.
 It checks for stop-loss triggers, exit signals, pyramiding opportunities, and processes the entry queue.
 - **Post-Market Routine**: Calculates the daily P&L, reports the final positions, and saves the trading state for the next day.
+For the long-short system, this also includes committing and pushing log files to the git repository.

 ## System Logic